MathiasStadler/docker-jenkins-scripted/README.md

 ```

 - deploy ansible jenkins role
-  -- all roles in the repo
+  -- all roles in the repository

 ```bash